juanpc2018/install-old-scsi-imacon-hasselblad-scanners-on-64-Bit-Windows/README.md

 requires a small modification to allow Windows Imagine Devices to Detect the Driver in 64-Bit Windows.

 Tested:
-XP 64-Bit

-Vista 64-Bit

-Windows7 64-Bit

-Windows 8.1 64-Bit

-Windows 10 64-Bit

-Windows 11 untested.
+XP 64-Bit, Vista 64-Bit, Windows7 64-Bit, Windows 8.1 64-Bit, Windows 10 64-Bit, Windows 11 untested.

 Problem #1.
 modified Driver here is Not signed,
 Wont install.

 To solve that problem:
-1. Reboot Windows in Advanced Mode to Disable Driver Signature Enforcement Requirement.
+1. Reboot Windows8.1 in Advanced Mode to Disable Driver Signature Enforcement Requirement.

-Windows 8.1 procedure, similar for W10:
+Windows8.1 procedure is similar for W10:
 PC Settings.
 Update & Recovery.
 Recovery.